Log Analytics and SIEM for Enterprise Security Operations and Threat Hunting

 In a cybersecurity context, network observability allows SecOps teams to assess the security posture of the enterprise network based on metrics, traces, and log data.

-- SIEM tools collect logs, metrics, and traces, then aggregate the data and correlate events in real time to deliver up-to-the-second observability into active threats and the network’s overall security posture.
+• SIEM tools collect logs, metrics, and traces, then aggregate the data and correlate events in real-time.
+This delivers up-to-the-second observability into active threats and the network’s overall security posture.

 Anomaly and Threat Detection

-Detecting cyber threats and identifying anomalous events on the network are among the most important capabilities for enterprise cybersecurity teams.
+Detecting cyber threats and identifying anomalous events on the network are among the most important capabilities for enterprise security teams.

-- SIEM tools are optimized for active threat detection and may even be used to detect polymorphic code attack and zero-day vulnerabilities.
+• SIEM tools are optimized for active threat detection and may even be used to detect polymorphic code attacks and zero-day vulnerabilities.

-- Log analytics solutions are optimized for retroactive threat detection.
-Their ability to retain data for longer periods makes them better suited for detecting long-term and persistent threats.
+• Log analytics solutions are optimized for retroactive threat detection.
+Their ability to retain data for longer periods makes them better suited for detecting long-term and advanced persistent threats.

 Compliance Management

-- SIEM tools can be customized to generate compliance reports that demonstrate adherence to regulatory compliance requirements and remediative steps to correct compliance failures.
+• SIEM tools can be customized to generate compliance reports that demonstrate adherence to regulatory compliance requirements.
+They also supply steps to remediate or correct compliance failures.

 Threat Hunting